scotentSD/content-style-guide/_docs/Content/21-categories.html.md

 ```

 - **title** is the title (simple enough)
-- **category** is the category that you see post in the left menu subdivided into
+- **category** is the category that you see posts, in the left menu, subdivided into
 - **order** is the order the post should display within the category.
-1 is top.
+1 is top

 When creating new posts allways remember to follow the naming Format
 - **yyyy-mm-dd-title.md**